 Deciding whether to choose a conservatorship vs. power of attorney, a conservator vs. trustee or a conservator vs. health care representative can be a daunting task.
 Since Keystone’s attorneys dedicate their practice to probate matters only, they cannot help with executing estate planning documents such as powers of attorney, trusts and Advance Health Care Directives, but they can work with you to establish a conservatorship over a loved one or litigate abuse perpetrated by conservators, trustees, attorneys-in-fact or other fiduciaries.

 If you have questions about the difference between power of attorney and conservatorship or about how best to protect the incapacitated adult in your life, our probate attorneys can assist.
-Call us today to schedule your free consultation.
+Call us today to request your free consultation.